 Finally, I examine the analogous heterogeneity for new school employees.
 Table 2 shows the heterogeneous effect of the audits on new employees in municipal schools.
 The estimate in column 1 indicates that an audit leads to a significant increase (10%) in new school employees in high corruption municipalities; the effect is close to zero in low corruption municipalities.
 To test whether this effect holds for just those individuals who are novices in the sector, I changed the dependent variable in column 2 to new employees who are novices in the sector (i.e., those who had never previously worked in a school).
 This resulted in a significant increase (15.5%) in high corruption municipalities, while no significant effect in low corruption ones.
-These results indicate that municipalities with higher detected corruption levels drive the overall effect in new school employees and inexperienced new employees.
+Instead, the dependent variable in column 3 corresponds to the new employees with previous experience working in a school.
+This resulted in a small and not significant change in neither low nor high corruption municipalities.
+Finally, I changed the dependent variable in column 4 to new employees holding multiple jobs in public schools.
+The effect is a significant increase (3.5%) in high corruption municipalities, suggesting that the audit also increases the number of new employees who handle a heavy workload.